George Victor Jmaeff

-George Victor Jmaeff (August 14, 1945 – March 1, 1969) was a highly decorated United States Marine Corps corporal.
-He was one of the few Canadian-Americans to be killed in action during the Vietnam War and was also a recipient of the Navy Cross.
+George Victor Jmaeff (August 14, 1945 – March 1, 1969) was a United States Marine who posthumously received the Navy Cross for heroism and sacrifice of his own life in Vietnam in March 1969.
+He was one of the few Canadian Americans killed in action during the Vietnam War.

 Biography

 Early life

 George V. Jmaeff was born on August 14, 1945, in Oliver, British Columbia.
-Jmaeff grew up in Osoyoos, British Columbia and enlisted in the United States Marine Corps in Seattle, Washington on November 28, 1967.
+Jmaeff grew up in Osoyoos, British Columbia, and enlisted in the United States Marine Corps in Seattle, Washington on November 28, 1967.
 He graduated at the top of his platoon in January 1968 from Marine Corps Recruit Depot San Diego, California.

 Vietnam War

 Jmaeff arrived in Vietnam in July 1968, where he was assigned to Charlie Company, 1st Battalion, 4th Marines, 3rd Marine Division in Quảng Trị Province.
 In October 1968, Jmaeff became acquainted with First Lieutenant Karl Marlantes, and the two Marines became close friends.

-Jmaeff, standing at 6-foot 4-inches and weighing over 200 pounds, was looked up to by every Marine in his battalion.
+Jmaeff, standing 6-foot-4 and weighing more than 200 pounds, was highly regarded by the fellow Marines in his battalion.
 He was a few years older than most other enlisted men and carried a sawed-off M60 machine gun and its ammunition by himself.
 Jmaeff often took point of his platoon during a patrol.
 He was also one of just 12,000 Canadians to serve in the Vietnam War.
 He always carried a Canadian flag with him and was given the nickname "Canada" by his fellow Marines.